-Where feasible, projects should include a discussion of secondary benefits to communities from traditional ecosystem restoration and protection efforts.
-Grant requests may represent a component of a larger project.
+Where feasible, projects should align or further Equity Strategy implementation or include a discussion of secondary benefits to communities from traditional ecosystem restoration and protection efforts.
+Grant requests may represent a component of a larger project, leverage and partnerships will be encouraged.